asgv123/asgv123.github.io/_pages/about.md

 ---

 I’m Andrews.
-I'm a <???
+I'm <???
 I don't think I have a single phrase to sum my interests.
 Yet>.
+But I do have a quote I really like.
+It is credited to the great Tamil poetess Avvaiyar and speaks a simple yet profound truth.
+>கற்றது கைமண் அளவு, கல்லாதது உலகளவு
+What we have learnt is the size of a fistful of sand, but what we do not know is the size of the world!

+This is why I conciously make choices every day to explore new things, even if they are hard, and I am glad to have met many like-minded people along the way.

 I currently work at Samsung Electronics where I design high-performance algorithms for 5G networks.
 At IIT, I was part of team AUV-IITB's software division before becoming team lead.
 I had the pleasure to work with some brilliant minds over there who are now my closest friends.
 I have also explored quite a bit of RL through courses and projects, and have recently been building my intuition through self-study.
 I aim to work at the intersection of RL, systems and robotics, using each other's insights to create a greater whole.